Charging the conformal window at nonzero $\theta$ angle: The vacuum structure and semiclassical expansion

 \section{The vacuum structure and semiclassical expansion}

 In this section, we study the classical ground state energy of the theory which, according to the state-operator correspondence, gives the leading order in the large-charge expansion for the scaling dimension of the lowest-lying operator with baryon charge $Q$.
-As discussed in detail in the first part of this work \cite{PartI} the ground state takes the following form \be \Sigma_0 = U(\alpha_i) \Sigma_c \ee with
+As discussed in detail in \cite{Bersini:2022jhs} the ground state takes the following form \be \Sigma_0 = U(\alpha_i) \Sigma_c \ee with

 where the alignment angle $\varphi$ and the Witten variables $\alpha_i$ are determined by the equations of motion (EOMs).

 Replacing this vacuum ansatz, the Lagrangian \eqref{lagdressed} becomes